Careers Education, Information, Advice and Guidance (CEIAG) at Glossopdale School

 There is a need for a planned programme of activities, learning and support to be delivered to young people to enable them to make decisions and plan their careers.
 Careers education refers to a planned programme of activities within the curriculum that helps young people to gain the knowledge and understanding, and develop the skills and confidence, to make successful choices, manage transitions in learning and move into work.
 Information Advice and guidance (IAG) enables individuals to use the knowledge and skills developed through careers education to make the decisions about learning and work that are right for them.
 It includes:

 - Careers information - accurate and up to date information on options in learning, progression routes, career opportunities and sources of help and support.
-This is delivered through a variety of different methods such as Tutor periods, guest Speakers, Theme days, Work Experience to name a few.
+This is delivered through a variety of different methods such as Tutor periods, Careers Live (Guest Speakers), Theme days, Work Experience (Futures week from 2021-22) to name a few.

 - Impartial careers advice - to help young people gather, understand and interpret information and apply it to their own situation.
-This is carried out through University links, 1-2-1 careers guidance with Peter Lovatt (Northstar Guidance), guest speakers in assemblies and small groups and Interview evening with a wide range of employers and industries represented.
+This is carried out through University links, 1-2-1 careers guidance with Mrs Rush, guest speakers in assemblies and small groups.
+A wide range of employers and industries are represented.

 - Impartial careers guidance - to help young people understand themselves and their needs, aspirations and influences on them and to make choices that are right for them.

-IAG includes information, advice and guidance on careers but extends to other personal wellbeing issues that young people face, some of which may present obstacles to progression and achievement in learning and work, e.g. health, welfare, financial issues.
-The majority of this is delivered through our tutorial programme, pastoral system in school, Super Learning days, Thought for the week, mentoring and Assemblies.
+CEIAG includes information, advice and guidance on careers but extends to other personal wellbeing issues that young people face, some of which may present obstacles to progression and achievement in learning and work, e.g. health, welfare, financial issues.
+The majority of this is delivered through our tutorial programme, pastoral system in school, Super Learning days, Well being Ambassadors,mentoring and Assemblies.

-2.1 Glossopdale School is committed to providing a planned programme of careers education for all students in years 7-13 and information, advice and guidance in partnership with the Northstar guidance and Derbyshire Education Business Partnership.
-Glossopdale School is committed to Work Related Learning at Key Stage 4 and KS5 through vocational courses and work experience and we believe all young people should have the opportunity to recognise, experience and develop the key skills for employment.
+Glossopdale School is committed to Work Related Learning at Key Stage 4 and KS5 through vocational courses and work experience (to be replaced by Futures week in 2021-22) and we believe all young people should have the opportunity to recognise, experience and develop the key skills for employment.

 Key objectives include: